JetBrains/kotlin-web-site/pages/docs/tutorials/native/gradle-for-kotlin-native.md

 * [Generate CMake files to use with CLion](#generating-cmake-files)

-**Note**: This tutorial assumes somewhat familiarity with Gradle.
+**Note**: This tutorial assumes basic familiarity with Gradle.
 If you're new to Gradle, while you should be able to follow along, it would be beneficial to review some of the
 [Getting Started guides](https://gradle.org/guides/#getting-started).
 To install Gradle on your system please see the [Install guide](https://gradle.org/install/).